OmicsML/dance/docs/source/index.rst

    pip install pydance

-Alternatively, use our installation script provided in our `Github <https://github.com/OmicsML/dance>`_ repository to setup a `pydance` `conda <https://conda.io/projects/conda/en/latest/index.html>`_ environment with all necessary dependencies as well as PyDANCE.
+Alternatively, use our installation script provided in our `Github <https://github.com/OmicsML/dance>`_ repository to setup a `dance` `conda <https://conda.io/projects/conda/en/latest/index.html>`_ environment with all necessary dependencies as well as DANCE.

 .. code-block:: bash